 Bankruptcy is typically considered a last resort, allowing people who are struggling with debt to receive a fresh start.
 However, while bankruptcy does erase most types of debt, it can be a complicated process.
 If you’re uncertain of what happens when you file for bankruptcy and what you can expect, we’re breaking down the process from what happens to your property to your credit report and more.

-When a person declares bankruptcy, the individual declares that they are financially unable to pay their debts and are seeking to have them either liquidated or restructured.
-Once the filing occurs, debt creditors and collection agencies must cease all contact with you, meaning they must stop wage garnishment and foreclosure, end all forms of communication, and stop any legal proceedings.
+When a person declares bankruptcy, the individual filing for bankruptcy declares that they are financially unable to pay their debts and are seeking to have them either liquidated or restructured.
+Once you’ve filed for bankruptcy, debt creditors and collection agencies must cease all contact with you, meaning they must stop wage garnishment and foreclosure, end all forms of communication, and stop any legal proceedings.
 This gives you and your bankruptcy attorney time to gather documentation, file the proper forms, and prepare for settlement negotiations.

-Chapter 7 allows you to liquidate a majority of your debt so that it can be eliminated completely and absolve you from repayment.
-Because this type of bankruptcy is only available to people who meet certain income guidelines and means testing, the individual does not have to pay back the debts.
-Instead, a bankruptcy trustee will gather your nonexempt valuable assets, such as non-retirement investments or a secondary vehicle, and sell them, using the proceeds to pay off as much of the debt as possible.
+A chapter bankruptcy trustee will gather your nonexempt valuable assets and sell them, using the proceeds to pay off as much of the debt as possible.
 Once this is complete, any eligible debt left over is discharged, leaving you free to start over with a clean slate.

 Chapter 13 bankruptcy, sometimes called a “wage earner’s bankruptcy,” reorganizes and restructures your debt by creating a payment plan to repay all or a portion of what you owe.
 During this time, your debts are reviewed along with your income and monthly living expenses, and you must propose a feasible repayment plan based on applying your disposable income to debt repayment.
 One monthly payment is made to a trustee who then makes payments to creditors for three to five years.
 At the end of the time period, anything leftover of the eligible debts is then discharged.
 Different than chapter 7, chapter 13 can only be filed by individuals.